Can head injury cause Parkinson’s Disease? And does a traumatic brain injury increase a person’s chances of developing Parkinson’s?

 Parkinson’s Disease (PD) is a disorder of the central nervous system that causes problems with movement.

-With Parkinson’s, certain neurons in the area of the brain called the substantia nigra break down and die.
+With PD, certain neurons in the area of the brain called the substantia nigra break down and die.
 These neurons produce the chemical dopamine.

 Dopamine acts as a messenger between the parts of the brain and nervous system that coordinate movement.
 Therefore, when dopamine levels decrease in the brain, this can lead to abnormal and slowed movements.

 The symptoms of PD only appear when 80% of the neurons in the substantia nigra have died.
-This makes Parkinson’s a slow progressive disease.
+This is why PD is considered to be a slow progressive disease.

-The precise cause of Parkinson’s is still unknown, however, it is most likely due to a combination of genetic and environmental factors.
+The precise cause of PD is still unknown; however, it is most likely due to a combination of genetic and environmental factors.

-According to a study published in the journal Neurology, a head injury does in fact lead to an increased risk of Parkinson’s.
+According to a study published in the journal Neurology, a head injury, specifically a mild traumatic brain injury (TBI), does in fact lead to an increased risk of PD.
 The study was conducted using the VA’s databases and identified all patients treated by the VA with TBI.
 The results found that:

 - Patients with mild TBI and brief loss of consciousness had a 56% increased risk of developing PD compared to patients without any history of head injury.